Vindori/django-votings/README.md

 # The Votings app
 Python web application for creating polls.
-Backend is written in Django + Django Rest Framework Frontend is developed using one of the most powerful reactive JS frameworkc - Vue.JS
+Backend is written in Django + Django Rest Framework Frontend is developed using one of the most powerful reactive JS framework - Vue.JS

 ## Installation
 1. Run `pip install -r requrement.txt` in [votings_backend](/votings_backend).